Summer activities and hot sidewalks can mean you might need home remedies for sore dog paws.

 - Set the bowl on the towel and then walk your dog over to start a quick soak.

-- Put the affected paw into the bowl, dipping it in and out of the solution for thorough soak and flushing.
+- Put the sore paw into the bowl.
+Dip each one in and out of the solution for thorough soak and flushing.
 This is my soak, lift, soak, lift method to irrigate the paw.

-- Once the paw has been soaked, dry with a clean towel.
+- After soaking, dry with a clean towel.

 - Then apply a thin layer of aloe to the affected area.
 (It’s not greasy and won’t stain your rugs).